zumaq/EmotionAI/readme.txt

 6. License
 ----------
-SimpleAI is licensed under version 2 of the GNU General Public License.
+EmotionAI is licensed under version 2 of the GNU General Public License.
 See license.txt for details.
-SimpleAI reuses code from NoCAB (Terraform.nut), PAXLink (cBuilder::CostToFlattern) and DictatorAI (cBuilder::GetEngineEfficiency, cBuilder::GetEngineRawEfficiency).
+EmotionAI reuses code from NoCAB (Terraform.nut), PAXLink (cBuilder::CostToFlattern) and DictatorAI (cBuilder::GetEngineEfficiency, cBuilder::GetEngineRawEfficiency).
 The AI contains code contributed by 3iff: setcompanyname.nut

 7. Support
 ----------
-Discussion about SimpleAI can be found here: http://www.tt-forums.net/viewtopic.php?f=65&t=44809 You're welcome to post bug reports and other comments :)
+Discussion about EmotionAI can be found here: http://www.tt-forums.net/viewtopic.php?f=65&t=44809 You're welcome to post bug reports and other comments :)